jonnylangefeld/nextux/README.md

 [![Main](https://github.com/jonnylangefeld/nextux/actions/workflows/main.yml/badge.svg)](https://github.com/jonnylangefeld/nextux/actions/workflows/main.yml)

 This app showcases how to use the [OpenAI](https://openai.com) API to extract structured data from a recording spoken into a microphone.
 We make use of the [Whisper API](https://whisper.openai.com), as well as [function calling](https://platform.openai.com/docs/guides/function-calling) to extract the data.
+Most of the AI magic is located in the [`src/app/api/extract/functions.ts`](src/app/api/extract/functions.ts) file.
 The UI showcases a demo with a form that can be filled out with your voice.

 Try it out at [nextux.ai](https://nextux.ai).